artur-ciocanu/launch.en/help/home.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](./launch-term-updates.md) for a consolidated reference of the terminology changes.

-Adobe Experience Platform tags are the next generation of tag management capabilities from [!DNL Adobe].
+Tags in Adobe Experience Platform are the next generation of tag management capabilities from Adobe.
 Tags gives customers a simple way to deploy and manage all of the analytics, marketing, and advertising tags necessary to power relevant customer experiences.

-Tags empower anyone to build and maintain their own integrations, called _extensions_.
+Tags empower anyone to build and maintain their own integrations, called *extensions*.
 These extensions are available to [!DNL Adobe Experience Cloud] customers in an app-store experience so they can quickly install, configure, and deploy their tags.

 Tags are offered to [!DNL Adobe Experience Cloud] customers as an included value-add feature.
 Tags are an entirely new product with a new code base, designed to replace the previous [!DNL Dynamic Tag Management (DTM)] service.